Group Conduct Review Process

 The university administers the Group Conduct Review Process in good faith, making every reasonable effort to be fair to all involved.
 Groups have the right to participate in the Group Conduct Review Process without having past conduct violations discussed or used when a decision is being made concerning a current alleged violation; however, past violations may be considered when determining a sanction for a group found responsible for a violation of the Student Code of Conduct.
 All students have the obligation to participate in the Group Conduct Review Process, as a witness or otherwise, when asked by a university representative.

-Student Conduct generally follows the procedures under JWU Communications with Students whenever contact with students or a group is necessary.
+Community Standards and Conduct generally follows the procedures under JWU Communications with Students whenever contact with students or a group is necessary.

 The Group Conduct Review Process does not replace the Conduct Review Process with respect to individual students, nor does it serve as an extension of or replacement for the local, state or federal civil or criminal court system.
 In addition, the outcome of civil or criminal proceedings concerning a violation will not control or be binding on the outcome of the university’s Group Conduct Review Process for the same violation.